ravenusmc/calc/readme.md

 # J.S.
 Calc
 ## Intro

-This is a simple JavaScript Calculator.
-I will be working on it in between my larger projects.
-Since I have seen it on Free Code Camp, I have wanted to build this for a while now.
+This is a collection of javascript projects that I will be working on from time to time.
+So far, the projects in it are the following:

+1. Calculator
+2. Tic Tac Toe Game

 # Getting started
 ### Installing